superbuilders/qti-assessment-item-generator/README.md

+Of course.
+Here is the revised `README.md` that removes the documentation for the helper builders and focuses exclusively on the direct `AiContextEnvelope` workflow, as requested.

+---

 # @superbuilders/qti-assessment-item-generator

 A robust toolkit for generating and compiling QTI 3.0 assessment items from various sources using a structured AI pipeline.